slatedocs/slate/source/index.md

 `$ npm run build`

-(If you're going to be developing and want the build to update automatically when you make changes, use `npm run watch` instead of `npm run build`!)
-Next, start the static web server:
+(If you're going to be developing and want the build to update automatically when you make changes, use `npm run dev` instead of `npm run build`!)
+Next, start the web server:

 `$ npm start`